 How To Tell If Snapdragons Needs Watered

-Snapdragons can tend to be on the fussier side of the watering needs spectrum.
+Snapdragons tend to be on the fussier side of the watering-needs spectrum.
 They are not drought tolerant but also do not want to be overwatered.
-Due to their fussier tendencies, it is important to know the signs when your Snapdragon needs water and also when they’ve had enough (or too much) water.
+Due to their fussier tendencies, it is important to know the signs when your snapdragon needs water and also when they’ve had enough (or too much) water.

-If the surface of the soil where your Snapdragon is planted is cracking or dry, insert your finger an inch into the soil to see if the soil is also dry below the surface which points toward your plant needing water.
+If the surface of the soil where your snapdragon is planted is cracking or dry, insert your finger an inch into the soil to see if the soil is also dry below the surface, which indicates that your plant needs water.
 If the soil surface is wet or moist below the top layer, your snapdragon does not need to be watered.
 Other signs of needing water include drooping, dry foliage, browning leaves, and overall wilting.
-Signs of overwatering include limp flopping plants, yellowing leaves, and in extreme cases stem and root rot from fungal issues caused by overwatering.
+Signs of overwatering include limp flopping plants, yellowing leaves, and in extreme cases, stem and root rot from fungal issues caused by overwatering.